sguox002/leetcode/leetcode-all.md

 level: 3
 ->>

+<<-1691.
+Maximum Height by stacking cuboids
+stack cuboids: width<=prev width, length<=prev width, height<=prev height
+return the max height.
+- each cuboid has 3 orientations
+- sort the cube individually, making the height the biggest
+- sort the cubes according to width (smallest)
+- apply LIS dp
+->>

+### strategy game

+<<-1690.
+Stone game VII
+each turn remove the left or rightmost stone, and the score is the sum of the remaining. minimize the difference.
+approach: maximize the score for a and b. applying prefix sum and get the scores easily and choose left or right and solve two smaller subproblem.
+->>

+### reverse thinking
+<<-312.
+Burst Balloons
+burst a balloon, and get the score: product of left and right and the balloon.
+idea: choose i as the last balloon to burst and its left and right are virtual balloon with value 1.
+And then balloon i becomes the right and left for two subproblem.
+- top down: is more straightforward.
+- bottom up: loop over all left and right will not work, but we need to do one balloon, 2...until n balloons. (base case is one balloon left)
+->>

 ### build from previous solution.
+<<-1687.
+Delivering boxes from storage to ports
+problem:
+- boxes are given in array with weight and destination port.
+- ship limited by max number of boxes and max weight.
+- order shall be the given order.
+- must return to storage at the end.
+- even on the ship and the deliver shall be made in order.
+Intuition: dp, since you have a lot of options, and each options will affect the later options. using some greedy approach:
+- neighboring same port order will only have one trip.
+- load as many as possible boxes on ship with the restrictions
+- add ith item, and pop out oldest to satisfy restrictions (greedy)
+- if the popped one is the same with our oldest, keep popping (greedy) ->>

 <<- 1641 Count Sorted Vowel Strings
 given length n.
 - dp[i,j] represents number of sorted vowel string ending with char j. the previous char shall be <=curr char. dp[i,j]+=dp[i-1,k] k<=j.